 As a public school, LACHSA is dedicated to providing equitable access to all communities of Los Angeles, regardless of race, ethnicity, socioeconomic status, gender, sexuality or ability status.
-LACHSA undergoes continuous programming and outreach and access efforts to connect with underrepresented communities to reduce the barriers to access for LACHSA.
-An Equity and Inclusion Task Force-an advisory committee composed of local nonprofits, government agencies, LACHSA staff, parents and community members-was convened in 2019 to develop recommendations on enhancing LACHSA's outreach efforts.
-The report and community partners can be found on our website https://www.lachsa.net/diversity.
+LACHSA undergoes continuous programming to connect with underrepresented communities to reduce the barriers to access for LACHSA.
+The Equity and Inclusion Task Force- an advisory committee composed of local nonprofits, government agencies, LACHSA staff, parents and community members- convened in 2019 to develop recommendations on enhancing LACHSA's outreach efforts, and will be publishing its findings later this year.